 I really wish that we’d had the option to take one online like you can now.
 That way you can just take it whenever you want, at your convenience, wearing your yoga pants in bed when you can’t sleep because you are so freakin’ uncomfortable!
 Whew!

 This one is so super awesome – I love it!
-And it’s taught by a long-time labor + delivery nurse, so she really knows her stuff.
-Yay!
+It’s affordable and it’s taught by a long-time labor + delivery nurse, so she really knows her stuff.

 The documentary was called “The Business of Being Born” and it changed my life.
-I think all pregnant women should watch this documentary…it is that powerful.
+I think all pregnant women should watch it before their birth…it is that powerful.

 The birth class and that documentary changed my mindset completely.
 I did a total 180 and became determined to have a 100% natural birth experience.

 I will go into more detail on both of my births when I post both birth stories.
-So keep an eye out for those coming soon!
+I have the first one up, but the second is still in the work.
+So keep an eye out for that coming soon!